 The basis for determing wood volume left on the site after the disturbance made data on the so called salvage logging (refers to volume cut due to natural disturbance and which is removed from the site) on FM areas and shares between FM and the ND areas without salvage logging.
-Through this project Croatia collected detailed data on natural disturbances by type, year of its occurrence and species
+Through this project Croatia collected detailed data on natural disturbances by type, year of its occurrence and species (deciduous, coniferous, maquies and shrub) affected by it.
+The data collected refers to areas listed in point B of this paper (forest areas that are strictly protected on which any kind of forest practices are forbidden, areas with forest which dbh is under the measurement limit, high mountains forest areas that are not adequately accessible by forest roads, areas still under the mines) and to the following types of natural disturbances:

-&lt;sup>101 Janeš, D., Kovač, G. i Grubišić, I. (2017): Assessment of the effects of natural disturbances - windbreaks, snowbreaks and icebreaks - for the needs of the project: Calculation of greenhouse gas emissions due to natural disturbaces under the provisions of Decision 2/CMP.7
+&lt;sup>98 Janeš, D., Kovač, G. i Grubišić, I. (2017): Assessment of the effects of natural disturbances - windbreaks, snowbreaks and icebreaks - for the needs of the project: Calculation of greenhouse gas emissions due to natural disturbaces under the provisions of Decision 2/CMP.7